Orasi/Mustard-Seed/README.md

 And we can create a user in the console with the following command.

-`User.create(first_name: '', last_name: '', username: '', password: '', password_confirmation: '', company: '', admin: true)'
+`User.create(first_name: '', last_name: '', username: '', password: '', password_confirmation: '', company: '', admin: true)`

 Where all the relevant values have been filled in.  **Usernames should always be a valid email address so we can send Reset Password Emails.**